Getting digestive waste out of your body is just as important as the good stuff you put in!

 Lion’s Mane mushroom may be a useful strategy for helping to heal the nerves in the brain & gut – including the main connector between the two – the vagus nerve.

-While I don’t have proof, I personally feel it will help strengthen the nerve connections behind new habits, and stress patterns, as well as physical muscle control & balance response to training.
-You carve new nerve paths and I feel that Lion’s Mane will help bolster & speed up the process of creating and strengthening those new nerve connections.
+While I don’t have proof, I personally feel it will help strengthen the nerve connections behind new habits, stress patterns, as well as physical muscle control & balance response to training.
+You carve new nerve paths, and I feel that Lion’s Mane will help bolster & speed up the process of creating and strengthening those new nerve connections.

-At the very least, we know it helps to heal damaged nerves from chemical or physical insult – and that, along with its cognitive benefits is enough evidence for me to take it.
+At the very least, we know it helps to heal damaged nerves from chemical or physical insult – and that, along with its cognitive benefits, is enough evidence for me to take it.

 Don’t undervalue the role of stress, and the general health of the nervous system – especially when conditions have been chronic.